 Click here to view the current job opportunities for this qualification.

-Doing so can build your personal and job network and dramatically improve your chances of securing work when you complete the course.
+Doing so can help grow your network of employers and dramatically improve your chances of securing work when you complete the course.
+There are many organisations responsible for coordinating and providing basic First Aid officers through to patient transport activities.

-The 3 day face-to-face workshop gives you the opportunity to learn directly from industry experts and qualified paramedics.
-You’ll also meet other students, work in teams as well as take part in practical demonstrations and be active around the skills stations, where you’ll learn many procedures such as IV insertion, how to use and dispose of needles safely.
-You will have your questions answered by trained clinical instructors who are available to take your calls and answer any questions you may have as you progress through the training.
+The 3 day face-to-face workshop gives you the opportunity to learn directly from industry experts, trainers and educators.
+You’ll also meet other students, work in teams and take part in practical demonstrations and scenarios.
+You’ll be working around the simulated skills stations, where you’ll learn many procedures such as IV insertion and how to use and dispose of needles safely.
+You will have your questions answered by clinically trained and experienced instructors/trainers who are available to take your calls and answer any questions you may have as you progress through the training.

 With this in mind, we have added links to real Patient Transport and Ambulance Attendant jobs that have been advertised on SEEK and other online jobs boards.
 Some of them may be out of date, however, they do show the requirements of the job as well as how much you can earn.

-The HLT31115 – Certificate III in Non-Emergency Patient Transfer will ensure you develop the base skill set required to enter the health care industry.
+The HLT31115 – Certificate III in Non-Emergency Patient Transfer has been superseded by the HLT31120 – Certificate III in Non-Emergency Patient Transport, will ensure you develop the required skills required to enter the health care industry as a Patient Transport Officer.

 BSBMED301 – Interpret and apply medical terminology appropriately